 On June 18, 1957, the Chris-Craft Corporation purchased the rights and molds to the Lake N Sea boat line from Lakensea Boat Corporation of Boca Raton, Florida, to get into the fiberglass boat building business, but it did not last long.
-On January 7, 1958, the Parsons Corporation of Detroit, Michigan, purchased the Lake ‘N Sea boat brand, tooling (including molds), and six boats from the Chris-Craft Corporation for the selling price of $17,932.92 making it the third company to manufacture the brand.
-Parsons moved the manufacturing process of these boats from Chris-Craft’s Pompano Beach, Florida facilities to its Aircraft Division in Traverse City in early 1958 and was testing the newly acquired 15-foot Pleasure Runabout model on East Grand Traverse Bay in early 1958.
+On January 7, 1958, the Parsons Corporation of Detroit, Michigan, purchased the Lake ‘n Sea boat brand, tooling (including molds), and six boats from the Chris-Craft Corporation for the selling price of $17,932.92 making it the third company to manufacture the brand.
+Parsons moved the manufacturing process of these boats from Chris-Craft’s Pompano Beach, Florida facilities to its Aircraft Division in Traverse City in early 1958 and was testing the newly acquired 15-ft Pleasure Runabout model on East Grand Traverse Bay in early 1958.

-In March 1958, Parsons formally entered into a contract with Oxford, Michigan-based boat designer/builder Hilman Barger to use his molds to build fiberglass boats ranging in size from 12- to 19-feet.
+In March 1958, Parsons formally entered into a contract with Oxford, Michigan-based boat designer/builder Hilman Barger to use his molds to build fiberglass boats ranging in size from 12- to 19-ft.
 Barger and his brother, Merle Barger, who had recently moved their Custom Molded Fiberglass Products Company from Arizona to Oxford, oversaw production of the Barger line and were paid a monthly wage and royalties on on all sold boats while other Parsons staff worked on the more established line purchased from Chris-Craft as well new designs for the 1959 model year.
 Four models were offered, both the Barger-designed line and Pleasure Runabout, and were marketed by Parsons alongside each other in advertisements in June 1958.